 Modifications to Subscriber Agreement are only binding upon TRADS if contained in a written amendment signed by authorized representatives of TRADS.

-Subscriber shall hold in confidence and shall not disclose, in whole or in part, information relating to TRADS’s business, including, without limitation, products, services, systems, processes, pricing, data sources, test results, and other TRADS technical and financial information, including the terms of the Subscriber Agreement, as well as TRADS Services and information derived from the TRADS Services (“Services Information”), and any analyses, compilations and reports derived from any of the foregoing.
+Subscriber shall (and cause its Permitted Users to) hold in confidence and shall (and shall cause its Permitted Users to) not disclose, in whole or in part, information relating to TRADS’ business, including, without limitation, products, services, systems, processes, pricing, data sources, test results, and other TRADS technical and financial information, including the terms of the Subscriber Agreement, as well as TRADS Services and Services Information, and any analyses, compilations and reports derived from any of the foregoing.

 TRADS reserves the right, in its sole discretion, to determine, at a frequency in its sole discretion, the equipment or software required to access the TRADS Services.
 By way of example and not limitation, requiring that certain web browsers be used for online access to the TRADS Services.